Multiplicity dependence of $\pi$, K, and p production in pp collisions at $\sqrt{s} = 13$ TeV: Data set and experimental setup

 The description of hadron-to-pion ratio factorization with multiplicity at lower center-of-mass energies in MC generators has been previously shown to be qualitative at best~\cite{Acharya:2018orn}.
 In fact, both \pythiaeight with color reconnection and HERWIG~7~\cite{Bellm:2015jjp,Bahr:2008pv} predict no evolution of the ratios with \mdNde.
 In this paper, we consider more recent versions of the two MC generators.
 In particular, the hadronization in \pythiaeight now considers overlapping color strings, which form color ropes with a larger effective string tension and are then allowed to interact with each other~\cite{Bierlich:2018xfw}.
 On the other hand, hadronization in HERWIG~7 now includes baryonic ropes -- a reconnection scheme that enhances the probability of partons forming a baryon~\cite{Bellm:2015jjp}.
-We find that both \pythiaeight and HERWIG~7 predict the enhancement of strange baryons which is more pronounced for hadrons with a larger strangeness content.
+We find that both \pythiaeight and HERWIG~7 predict the enhancement of strange baryons which is more pronounced for hadrons with a larger strangeness content as shown in~\fig{StrangeVsMulti}.
 The largest quantitative differences are seen for $\Omega$/\pion ratio at the lowest multiplicity in pp collisions.
-This might point to the need of a further refinement of MC generator tuning, as similar discrepancies are already observed for e$^{+}$e$^{-}$ data~\cite{Bierlich:2015rha}.
-The integrated \kaon/\pion yield ratio shown in \fig{IntPartRatioVsMulti} at high multiplicity pp collisions are captured by \pythiaeight ropes and HERWIG~7, but the latter predicts a peak-like structure at low \mdNde which is not observed in the data.
-The predictions from \pythiaeight Monash tune are inconsistent with the measured \kaon/\pion ratios in pp collisions at \cme{13}, whether color reconnection is considered or not.
-The quantitative description of \pr/\pion ratio is given only by HERWIG~7, while all considered versions of \pythiaeight overpredict the data.
-Moreover, \pythiaeight with color ropes predicts an increase of the \pr/\pion ratio with \mdNde, which could be attributed to the enhanced production of strange- and di-quark in the rope fragmentation.
-Overall, we conclude that none of the models considered provide a consistent description of the data.
+The $\Xi$/\pion ratios are in a better agreement with \pythiaeight with color ropes, while HERWIG~7 shows a large deviation from the data at low \mdNde.
+Finally, $\Lambda$/\pion ratios are well described by HERWIG~7, while \pythiaeight with color ropes predicts an increasing trend in the whole multiplicity range available and overestimates the ratio at the highest multiplicities.
+Overall, the agreement between MC generators and measured hadron-to-pion ratios become worse for particles with a larger strangeness content.
+This might point to the need of a further refinement of MC generator tuning, as similar trends are already observed for e$^{+}$e$^{-}$ data~\cite{Bierlich:2015rha}.